 Our goal is to develop automatic query expansion in order to provide conceptual retrieval.
 We have implemented an analysis technique which takes word order into account to automatically identify similar words from an untagged corpus.
 We extensively tested and tuned this technique on databases from the TIPSTER collection.
 Then, we investigated how to best make use of the similarity information during query expansion in a single database, coming up with a two-tiered approach which add all highly similar words and up to a small, fixed number of somewhat similar words.
-This approach was able to improve the query results on both the large, broad Wall Street Journal corpus and the small, specialized Cystic Fibrosis corpus.
-This work is currently being extended to multi-database collections, specifically the seven databases that comprise the TREC5 Category A collection.
-Initial results show that creating a similarity matrix for each of the sub-collections can dramatically improve performance (up to 23%), if the best similarity matrix for each query is selected for expansion.
-However, we have yet to develop an technique for identifying the most appropriate matrix for a given query a priori.
+This work is currently being extended to multi-database collections, and it shows great promise in that context.
+However, automatic selection of the best matrix is still under investigation.
+Finally, particularly good results were achieved on a small, specialized database.